 Why is British luxury such a big seller internationally?

 The increase in demand for British brands abroad has greatly amplified in the last few years, with a surge in sales from international consumers.
-The manner in which British brands present luxury goods, providing a rich, authentic sense of heritage, alongside our great craftsmanship and cultural diversity, has led to a worldwide love for British-born products and for Britishness and all that it stands for – integrity, high ethical standards, outstanding service, invention, creativity and a rich cultural diversity.
+The manner in which British brands present luxury goods, providing a rich, authentic sense of heritage, alongside our great craftsmanship has led to a worldwide love for British-born products and for Britishness and all that it stands for – integrity, high ethical standards, outstanding service, invention, creativity and a rich cultural diversity.

 The British luxury industry is great at keeping products exciting, relevant and all with individual characteristics which represent the personality of the brand, engaging audiences of different nationalities and generations in new, innovative ways on an ongoing basis.
-Creativity, innovation and craftsmanship has ultimately catapulted the British luxury industry onto a global stage.
+Creativity, innovation and craftsmanship have ultimately catapulted the British luxury industry onto a global stage.

 Today’s Britain, and especially London, offers global shoppers so much, from world-class hotels, restaurants, theatres, art galleries and museums, to iconic streets and stores.
 There is so much amazing history and innovation from Lock & Co, who were making hats back in 1676, and Berry Bros & Rudd in St James’s, who opened their doors in 1698, to heritage brands of tomorrow such as Bremont in South Audeley Street, which is rapidly becoming the UK’s most successful watch maker.

 Where is the luxury industry heading in the future?